Creating Visual Studio 2005 and 2008 Setup Projects for ASP.NET 2.0, 3.0 & 3.5 Applications and UltiDev Cassini Web Server

 This will create a distribution package that will ensure that the latest version of UltiDev Cassini Web server is deployed and started on the target machine before your application is installed.

-Setup Project Creation Walkthrough
+Setup Project Creation Walk-Through

 First thing to do is to add a new setup project to your existing ASP.NET web application solution.
 Please select File | Add | New Project menu item and add a new regular Setup project to the solution:

-- Ensure that your setup is going to be built.
+- Ensure that setup project is going to be built.
 For that right-click the solution item and select Configuration Manager.
 There check the "Build" checkbox for your setup project for at least Release build configuration.

 Configuring Setup Project Prerequisites